To make the trip into the land of Insolvency a little smoother, here is a list of key terms and abbreviations to help decipher the jargon.

 If you need further assistance, please do not hesitate to contact us.

-Once a company is in administration, the person with the power to deal with the affairs of the company including its assets and liabilities is referred to as the company’s Administrator.
+Once a company is in administration, an insolvency practitioner will be appointed to deal with the affairs of the company including its assets and liabilities that person is referred to as the company’s Administrator.

 Officeholders (i.e. liquidators or administrators in a corporate setting) can seek to challenge and unwind transactions entered into by a company over which they have been appointed, prior to its insolvency.
 These transactions are usually called antecedent transactions.
-There are a variety of antecedent transactions which range from transactions at undervalue to dispositions of property made by the company after the commencement of the winding up process.
+There are a variety of antecedent transactions including, transactions at an undervalue, preferences (preferring one unsecured creditor over the unsecured creditors as a body) and dispositions of property made by the company after the commencement of the winding up process.

 “What bankruptcy order?”